Kyle Tucker Player Props: Astros vs. Mariners

 Kyle Tucker At The Plate

-- Tucker has 31 hits this season and a team-best OBP of .385.
+- Tucker is batting .278 with four doubles, six home runs and 21 walks.

-- Among the qualifying hitters, he ranks 54th in batting average, while his on-base percentage ranks 28th and he is 55th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 52nd, his on-base percentage ranks 33rd, and he is 60th in the league in slugging.

-- Looking at the 32 games he has played this year, he's hit a long ball in six of them (18.8%), and in 4.5% of his trips to the plate.

-- Tucker has had at least one RBI in 43.8% of his games this season (14 of 32), with two or more RBI seven times (21.9%).
+- Tucker has had at least one RBI in 45.5% of his games this season (15 of 33), with more than one RBI seven times (21.2%).
 He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.